Vicken-Ghoubiguian/openWeather/README.md

 // definition of the 'openWeatherAPIKey' variable which contain your current Openweather API key... var openWeatherAPIKey = "Your OpenWeather API Key";

-// Calling the 'getWeather' method from the 'openWeather' module openWeather.getWeather(weatherReferencesHashTable, openWeatherAPIKey).then(function(results) {
+// Calling the 'getWeather' method from the 'openWeather' module... openWeather.getWeather(weatherReferencesHashTable, openWeatherAPIKey).then(function(results) {

     // Browse the array  returned by the 'getWeather' function and containing all wished results...